tomaskovacik/MegaCore/README.md

 ##Minimal setup
 Here is a simple schematic showing a minimal setup using an external crystal.
-Skip the crystal and the two 22pF capacitors if you're using the internal oscillator. <br/>
+Skip the crystal and the two 22pF capacitors if you're using the internal oscillator. <br/> **There have been reported issues when trying to burn the bootloader.
+If you experience such issues, try adding a 1k resistor in series with pin PE0 and PE1.**
 <img src="http://i.imgur.com/UIino8I.png" width="750">